68 Cygni: Properties

+A 2021 review of multiplicity of O-type stars rules out the previously suspected companion, finding the radial velocity variations to be intrinsic to the star.
+68 Cygni is more likely a single star.

 The spectral lines of 68 Cygni vary erratically, but possibly with a period around 5 days.
 The lines frequently show P Cygni profiles with both an absorption and emission component slightly offset due to doppler shifting.
 The emission component arises primarily in the stellar wind and the absorption component in the photosphere.
 The emission components of the spectral lines are largely constant, but the absorption components vary, leading to changes in the line profiles.
 This is strongest in the ultraviolet part of the electromagnetic spectrum and has been extensively studied by the International Ultraviolet Explorer satellite.
 The type and scale of the spectroscopic variations indicates large-scale structures within the stellar wind.

+The mass of the star is likely to be around 26 solar masses, according to a 2011 study by Ducati, Penteado, and Turcati.
+If the star actually has a mass of 51 solar masses (the median mass reported by Hohle, Neuhäuser, and Schutz in 2010), the star's bolometric luminosity would be over 1 million solar luminosities, making it among the most luminous stars known, although data to support this mass is tenuous at best, and it has an uncertainty of (40%).

+Sharpless 2-119 (Clamshell nebula)

-68 Cygni is known to be surrounded by a ring-shaped nebula, named S 119.
+68 Cygni is known to be surrounded by a ring-shaped nebula, named Sharpless 2-119 (Clamshell nebula).
 Although it was originally proposed that this nebula was formed from 68 Cygni's stellar wind, it now appears that the nebula is simply a Strömgren sphere that is being ionized by 68 Cygni.
 Instead, the stellar wind is likely, due to the star's high velocity through space, forming a bow shock.

-The mass of the star is likely to be around 26 solar masses, according to a 2011 study by Ducati, Penteado, and Turcati.
-However, due to the uncertain nature of the binary system hypothesis, the true mass could be much different than this.
-If the star actually has a mass of 51 solar masses (the median mass reported by Hohle, Neuhäuser, and Schutz in 2010), the star's bolometric luminosity would be over 1 million solar luminosities, making it among the most luminous stars known, although data to support this mass is tenuous at best.